alligrader/legacy-gradebook-backend/roadmap.md

+# Adjusting:

+Need to adjust the roadmap to reflect our new direction.

+  My tasks package blows ass.
+  I need to adjust the schema to reflect our new data model.

+- First, we need to have a route that accepts a POST request with the zip file.
+- Next, we need to store the zip file on the filesystem.
+- Then we need to consider under what conditions we move the files onto the Google Cloud Storage.
+(Only keep the first 3 projects at a time)
+- After that, we need to add a message to the message bus to run checkstyle.
+- After that, we need to add a message to the message bus to run findbugs.
+- Then, we need to parse the XML output and store it in the database.
+- Finally, we need to expose an endpoint to return the XML as JSON, along with the associated lines of code.

+  I need to clean up the SendTask function
+  I need to create a fixture file for tests

 # Roadmap

 I want to lay out what needs to be done, and what the prioritization on each of the tasks is.